okjuan/virtual.book/_posts/2024-03-22-coordinate-metaphors-3.md

 > ...looking again in the old books, I find so much pleasure in the authority of [Cormac McCarthy's] voice, and the wisdom that flames out from his pages, and it is painful to imagine that such a fire has been extinguished.
 <!--more-->

-This from Ed Caesar's [tribute to Cormac McCarthy](https://www.newyorker.com/culture/postscript/cormac-mccarthys-narrative-wisdom), following the author's death in June 2023.
+From Ed Caesar's [tribute to Cormac McCarthy](https://www.newyorker.com/culture/postscript/cormac-mccarthys-narrative-wisdom), following the author's death in June 2023.

 Notice the coordination of **flames**, **fire**, and **extinguished**.